This topic enables you to manage all your web bookmarks and your online services.

 All Online Services Services: Tap here to view all online services in all categories and subcategories.

 Subcategories for Online Services Services: This section shows all online services subcategories, sorted alphabetically.
-Tap Add in the section header to define a new online services subcategory at this level; tap Manage in the section header to edit, rename, hide or delete the existing subcategories at this level; or tap a subcategory to display the corresponding view for that subcategory.
+Tap Add in the section header to define a new online services subcategory at this level; tap Edit in the section header to edit, rename, hide or delete the existing subcategories at this level; or tap a subcategory to display the corresponding view for that subcategory.

 Tap All Bookmarks to go to its view.
-If you have not created any bookmarks, then only the preset bookmarks are listed.
+If you have not created any bookmarks, then the preset bookmarks are listed.
 If you have created bookmarks, then all bookmarks are listed, sorted alphabetically by default.
 Tap Sort to alternate between sorting bookmarks by date modified (with the most recently modified one first) and alphabetically by title.
 Each bookmark includes the bookmark’s display name, URL, and either its category or update time, depending on which sort mode is currently active.

 Tap Add in the section header or tap in the title bar to create a new bookmark.
 If you do not have network access, enter the URL and tap Save to simply save the bookmark without trying to load the page.
 (The title of the bookmark will be set to the URL.)
 If you do have network access, enter the URL and tap Go to load the web page.
 You can then tap Save to save the bookmark.
 If the page loads successfully, and the title information was set by the original web page developer, then that information is saved as the title of the bookmark.